 Steps 5 and 8 are not performed when this procedure is part of EPS to 5GS handover.

 5a.
 [Conditional] This step is only performed for IDLE mode mobility.
-If the Registration type is "Mobility Registration Update", the target AMF derives the MME address and 4G GUTI from the old 5G-GUTI and sends Context Request to MME including EPS GUTI mapped from 5G-GUTI and the TAU request message according to TS 23.401 [13].
+The target AMF derives the MME address and 4G GUTI from the old 5G-GUTI and sends Context Request to MME including EPS GUTI mapped from 5G-GUTI and the TAU request message according to TS 23.401 [13].
 The MME validates the TAU message.
-If the Registration type is "Initial Registration" as in step 1 of the Registration Procedure captured in clause 4.2.2.2.2, the target AMF may perform Identification Request towards MME as in step 3 as specified in TS 23.401 [13] clause 5.3.2.1.

 5b.
 [Conditional] If step 5a is performed, step 5 from clause 5.3.3.1 (Tracking Area Update procedure with Serving GW change) in TS 23.401 [13] is performed with the modification captured in clause 4.11.1.5.3.